eypsrcnuygr/Bubble-Sort/README.md

 4. Hit enter.

-5. Once the repository has been cloned, open index.html in a browser of your choosing.
-From there, you may also navigate to the "Search" and "Event" pages.
+5. Once the repository has been cloned, navigate through the bin folder and run ``` ruby main.rb```.

 6. Enjoy